 |U.S. Dollars||Metric Tons|

-Food Security Situation information provided by UNDP, WFP< and FEW NET as of November 16, 2012
+Food Security Situation information provided by UNDP, UNHCR, WFP and FEWS NET.

 Country Specific Guidance